-The resulting planned public trail network consists of approximately 10 miles of trails for hiking/snowshoeing, mountain biking and snowmobiling which is summarized in Figure
+The current and planned public trail network consists of approximately 17+/- miles of trails for hiking/snowshoeing, mountain biking, horseback riding and snowmobiling which is summarized in Figure 5 below.

-4 below.
 Trail widths will range from footpaths a few feet wide up to approximately 16 feet wide on woods roads used by snowmobiles.